omarm3333/Getting-and-Cleaning-Data-Course-Project/README.md

 1. Read lines of data *filename* into a table
 2. Read *subjectFile* table.
 3. Read *activitiesFile* table.
-4. Read Column bind activityid, subject all important columns indicated by *index*
+4. Column bind activityid, subject all important columns indicated by *index*
 5. Return resulting Data Frame with only columns of "**Mean**" or "**Std**" text in the name.